Molx32/websec/README.md

 - _ReDownloader parser options_ to make the extension fetch the file after it is uploaded.
 It will allow the extension to report any successful injection to the dashboard.

 #### Manual scan
-Try to test the following :
+Manual scan is needed because the extension can't test some cases :
-- Path traversal with file name, in order to try to execute the file from another directory
+- Upload a file to a different directory (e.g. using **../** or **..%2f**).
+The alternative directory may not handle the image in a secure way.
-- SSRF with filename
+- SSRF with filename (check with collaborator everywhere?)

 ### Race conditions
 ### Server-side request forge (SSRF)